Woods of Ypres

 Woods of Ypres was a Canadian doom metal band from Windsor, Ontario.
-The band was founded in 2002, initially consisting of three members: David Gold, Aaron Palmer and Brian McManus.
-Their lineup frequently changed afterward, with over 20 members in the band through its various incarnations, which saw operations later based out of Toronto from 2003 to 2007, and Sault Ste.
+It was founded in 2002, initially consisting of three members: David Gold, Aaron Palmer and Brian McManus.
+Their line-up frequently changed afterward, with over 20 members in the band through its various incarnations, which saw operations later based out of Toronto from 2003 to 2007, and Sault Ste.
 Marie from 2008 to 2011.
 Their only constant member was multi-instrumentalist and frontman David Gold, with the band ending after Gold's death in December 2011, just before releasing their album Woods 5: Grey Skies & Electric Light, which won the 2013 Juno Award for the Metal/Hard Music Album of the Year.

 History

 Formation and transformation

 Woods of Ypres was formed in Windsor, Ontario in 2002 by David Gold, Aaron Palmer and Brian McManus.
 The trio released the first Woods of Ypres demo, Against the Seasons: Cold Winter Songs from the Dead Summer Heat, the same year.
 After McManus' departure that same year, Woods of Ypres expanded to a quintet with new band members.

-That December, David Gold moved to Toronto to begin working on a full-length album, completely overhauling their lineup in the process.
+That December, David Gold moved to Toronto to begin working on a full-length album, completely overhauling their line-up in the process.
 Following the departure of singer Chris Jones, David took over as Woods of Ypres' lead singer and guitarist.
 In 2004, the band's first full-length album, Pursuit of the Sun & Allure of the Earth, was released on David Gold's record label, Krankenhaus Records.

 The third Woods of Ypres album, Woods III: The Deepest Roots and Darkest Blues, was released at the end of 2007.
 Contrasting the two albums, critic Laura Taylor wrote, "While Pursuit of the Sun verged on metalized Pink Floyd, Woods' latest unearths more of the band's black and dark metal inspirations".
 In 2008, the band was featured on the cover of Unrestrained!
 Magazine.

 After a work stint in South Korea, David Gold moved the band to his hometown of Sault Ste.
-Marie, Ontario in 2008, where he united with existing local metal band Gates of Winter to both form the core of the new six-piece Woods of Ypres lineup, and join Gates of Winter himself on drums.
-After a series of lineup changes and departures, they recorded their fourth album Woods IV: The Green Album the following year.
+Marie, Ontario in 2008, where he united with existing local metal band Gates of Winter to both form the core of the new six-piece Woods of Ypres line-up, and join Gates of Winter himself on drums.
+After a series of line-up changes and departures, they recorded their fourth album Woods IV: The Green Album the following year.
 Released in November 2009, Exclaim! called it "the band's most amorphous and powerful creature so far."
 Earlier in 2009, Woods of Ypres also put out a compilation of twelve of the songs from their three main Krankenhaus-released albums entitled Independent Nature 2002–2007 and a vinyl-only single release of their 2004 song "Allure of the Earth", which also featured a cover of that song by Australian cellists Sebastian Simpson and Chris Doig.